 There are a few units on which erosion risk is higher.
 Skyline units with downhill yarding are proposed on steep, highly erosive soils (units 30, 34, 44, 80, 82).
 Logs dragging downhill may create depressions in the yarding corridors from which it might be difficult to remove water.
 Because yarding corridors in a downhill system come together at the landing, any water and sediment travelling down the corridors, would be concentrated at the landing.
-These areas have the potential to become chronic sources of erosion and sediment unless waterbars and other techniques divert water to the side.
+This would be minimized by establishment of waterbars and other techniques to divert water to the side and the establishment of ground cover.